akira/exq/README.md

 * The `shutdown_timeout` is the number of milliseconds to wait for workers to finish processing jobs when the application is shutting down.
 It defaults to 5000 ms.
+* The `mode` option can be used to control what components of exq are started.
+This would be useful if you want to only enqueue jobs in one node and run the workers in different node.
+  * `:default` - starts worker, enqueuer and api.
+  * `:enqueuer` - starts only the enqueuer.
+  * `:api` - starts only the api.
+  * `[:api, :enqueuer]` - starts both enqueuer and api.

 ```elixir
 config :exq,